HowardSongMobile/NestTableViewCollectionView/README.md

 - Using UIKit
 - Embeded UICollection View into cells of UITableView.
 The cell can be different kind of collection cell
-- Conform to Sepration Of Concerns (SOC).
+- Conform to Separation Of Concerns (SOC).
+Separated data sources of tableView cells and collection cells with view controller
 - MVVM
 - A common use case is to be the home screen of displaying different type of elements of models